ilystsov/clp-api/README.md

 ## Tinkoff Backend Academy - Team Development Assignment 14

-Welcome to the CLP API project.
+Welcome to the Customers' Loyalty Points API project.
 Below is a guide to various documentation and resources within the project.

 - **[Project Description](https://github.com/ilystsov/clp-api/blob/main/project-team-log/ProjectSuggestions.md)**: An overview and outline of the project.
 - **[CLP API Routes and Contracts](https://github.com/ilystsov/clp-api/blob/main/project-team-log/CLP%20API%20Routes%20and%20Contracts.md)**: Details on our API endpoints and their contracts.